kodecocodes/i9t/contacts/contacts.markdown

       let imageData = UIImageJPEGRepresentation(profilePicture, 1)
       contact.imageData = imageData
     }
+    // 5
-    return contact
+    return contact.copy() as!
+CNContact
   }
 }
 ```

-Let's explain this code line by line:
+Here's a line by line explanation:

 1. A `CNMutableContact` object is created.
 The initializer takes no arguments.
 2. The contact's properties are updated from the equivalent properties of the `Friend`.
 3. `emailAddresses` is an array of `CNLabeledValue` objects.
 This means that each email address also has a label to go with it.
 There are many labels that can be found in the Contacts documentation, here you're using `CNLabelWork`.
-4. Finally, if the `Friend` has a profile picture, you set the contact's image data to the profile picture's JPEG representation.
+4. If the `Friend` has a profile picture, you set the contact's image data to the profile picture's JPEG representation.
+5. Return an immutable copy of the contact.

 > **Note**: `CNMutableContact` is the mutable counterpart of `CNContact`.
 While the properties of a `CNContact` are read-only, the properties of a `CNMutableContact` can be changed.
-For this reason, you will be using `CNMutableContact` more often in this tutorial.
+For this reason, you create a mutable contact, set its properties, then return an immutable copy when you're done.
 It's important to note that `CNContact` is thread-safe (like most immutable objects), and `CNMutableContact` is not.

-Now that you implemented this method, you can convert any `Friend` to a `CNMutableContact`.
+Now that you have implemented this method, you can convert any `Friend` to a `CNContact`.

 [Editor: should a "Mission Accomplished" meme go here?]